janderland/janderland-elm/content/The-Promised-Land.md

 ![Old Site](/oldsite.jpg)

 The site's birth was during March of 2016.
-Originally, it was built upon the Hexo Blog Framework, a static-site generator, combined with some Sass and JavaScript I wrote.
+Originally, it was built upon the Hexo Blog Framework combined with some Sass and JavaScript I wrote.
+This setup ultimately became to unwieldy for my liking, but it did lead me on some interesting journies.
+While attempting to paginate and search over a list of data entries.

-This custom JavaScript spawned the creation of one of my major projects.
+This JavaScript spawned the creation of one of my major projects.
 At this point I hadn't discovered functional programming, and while implementing a pagination feature, I realized the utility of a list of functions being applied to a stream of data, the result of each function piped into